cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-ecvoprf.md

-for example, if V wants assurance that P did not use a unique key in its computation, i.e., if V wants key consistency from P. This property is necessary in some applications, e.g., the Privacy Pass protocol {{PrivacyPass}}, wherein this VOPRF is used to generate one-time authentic tokens to bypass CAPTCHA challenges.
+for example, if V wants assurance that P did not use a unique key in its computation, i.e., if V wants key consistency from P. This property is necessary in some applications, e.g., the Privacy Pass protocol {{PrivacyPass}}, wherein this VOPRF is used to generate one-time authentication tokens to bypass CAPTCHA challenges.

 This document introduces a VOPRF protocol built on Elliptic Curves, called ECVOPRF.
 It describes the protocol, its security properties, and provides preliminary test vectors for